vinay-jayaram/MTlearning/README.md

 MT_linear is the basic approach that considers the multi-task problem in a linear regression setting [1].
 To create new methods, the easiest way is to inherit from the class and simply change the method that fits the classifier given a prior and a dataset (see MT\_logistic for an example).

+# Additions

+There is an enormous space of possibilties for how this framework can be extended and improved.
+If you are interested in adding a method please let me know (vjayaram@tue.mpg.de) and see the included CONTRIBUTE.md file for some help on how your method could be fit into this framework.

 # Feedback
 Please feel free (indeed, urged) to let me know through the issues feature whether something is not working and I will be happy to fix them as soon as I can.
-If preferrable, feel free also to send mail to vjayaram@tuebingen.mpg.de
+If preferrable, feel free also to send mail to vjayaram@tue.mpg.de

 # Python
 Python version coming shortly...